SiyaKamboj/cse15l-lab-reports/LapReport4/LabReport4.md

 3. Run the tests, demonstrating that they fail

     Next, I typed `ls` into the terminal to ensure that the repository was succesfully cloned to the current directory.
 Then, in order to change the current directory to lab7, I typed `cd l <tab>`, which autocompleted the search to `cd lab7/`, as shown in the image below.
 Afterwards, I pressed enter to change the current directory, and pressed `<up arrow> <up arrow.` to re-run ls in order to ensure that the directory was succesfully changed.

 ![CD into lab7](images/cdtolab7.png)

+  Now, to run the testers, I typed `<Ctrl-r>` into the terminal, which allowed me to search my terminal command history.
+I then typed `javac` which autocompleted the search to `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`, according to my history.

 6. Edit the code file to fix the failing test
 7. Run the tests, demonstrating that they now succeed